agsb/f2u/README.md

 The word names, until 15 characters, are full preserved, not hashed, not lowered, for trace back compound words, word by word.
 As well, 15 letters are enought to almost 86% of [common words](https://digitalcommons.butler.edu/cgi/viewcontent.cgi?article=1116&context=wordways) in [many languages](https://arxiv.org/ftp/arxiv/papers/1207/1207.2334.pdf)

-I like use the terms leaf for primitives words and twig for compound words, as in https://muforth.nimblemachines.com/threaded-code/.
+I like use the terms leaf for primitives words and twig for compound words, [a tree view](https://muforth.nimblemachines.com/threaded-code/).

 # Size or Speed